cloudnative-pg/docs/versioned_docs/version-1.25/operator_capability_levels.md

 ### Upgrade of the managed workload

 The operand can be upgraded using a declarative configuration approach as part of changing the CR and, in particular, the `imageName` parameter.
-This is normally initiated by security updates or Postgres minor version updates.
+The operator prevents major upgrades of PostgreSQL while making it possible to go in both directions in terms of minor PostgreSQL releases within a major version, enabling updates and rollbacks.

 In the presence of standby servers, the operator performs rolling updates starting from the replicas.
 It does this by dropping the existing pod and creating a new one with the new requested operand image that reuses the underlying storage.